Hiring practices to support today’s diverse workforce

 Make inclusion and diversity initiatives specific and measurable

-While the majority of employers say workforce diversity and inclusion is a priority, only one in three have a specific diversity and inclusion team, or a strategy for improving diversity and inclusion, in place.
-Only one in eight employers prioritize targeted recruiting for people with disabilities, for example.
+While the majority of employers say workforce diversity and inclusion is a priority, only 1 in 3 have a specific diversity and inclusion team, or a strategy for improving diversity and inclusion, in place.
+Only 1 in 8 employers prioritize targeted recruiting for people with disabilities, for example.

 Consider setting diversity goals for your company and work towards hiring inclusively at all levels — including highly visible roles and leadership positions.
 Examples include committing to having 50% of officer roles filled by woman by 2022 or requiring at least two diverse candidates for every interview slate.
 Measure and report on your progress at set intervals.